-4. Cash and Securities Segregated Under Federal Regulations
+4. Cash and Securities Segregated under Federal Regulations

 In accordance with provisions of Rule 15c3-3 of the SEC, cash of \$100,000 has been segregated in special accounts.
-The amount required to be on deposit at December 31, 2018, was \$28.
+There was no amount required to be on deposit at December 31, 2020.